gabb096/TMCM2022/README.md

-# STILL IN PROGRESS

-## Turning the Akay APC key25 into a drum machine using pure data.
+# Turning the Akay APC key25 into a drum machine using pure data.

 This project originated as an exam for the "MIDI and Computer Music Technology" course.
-The purpose is to create a pure data patch that was able to make the MIDI controller "Akay APC key25" into a real drum machine that could be used without the aid of the computer screen that houses the patch, but using the various lighted keys on the unit as visual input.
+The purpose was to create a pure data patch that was able to make the MIDI controller "Akay APC key25" into a real drum machine that could be used without the aid of the computer screen that houses the patch, but using the various lighted keys on the unit as visual input.

 ### The sounds
 The Akay controller consists of: